Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 > aside positive
 >
->  The Snowflake foundation objects have now been deployed, and we can continue on to setup a **Snowpipe Streaming Ingestion**.
+>  The Snowflake foundation objects have now been deployed, and we can continue on to set up a **Snowpipe Streaming Ingestion**.
 >

 <!-- ------------------------ -->